nodejs/admin/GITHUB_ORG_MANAGEMENT_POLICY.md

 may occur at any time subject to the policies outlined in the Moderation Guidelines.

-## GitHub Apps
+## GitHub Apps, Bot Personal Tokens and Repository Secrets

-Installation of GitHub apps for one or more repositories must be approved by the TSC and Community Committee.
+Installation of GitHub apps for one or more repositories, creating personal tokens for a project bot account (such as `@nodejs-github-bot`) and adding secrets to a repository must be approved by the TSC and Community Committee.

-In order to request the installation of a GitHub application open an issue in the [Node.js admin repository][nodejs/admin] with details of:
+In order to request any of the above, open an issue in the [Node.js admin repository][nodejs/admin] with details of:

-* the application to be installed
+* the application to be installed, token to be created or secret to be added
+  * in the case of secrets, don't share the value on the issue, share just details on how it will be used
-* the permissions that it requires
+* for apps and personal tokens, the permissions that it requires
-* the repositories for which it will be enabled.
+* the repositories for which the app will be installed or the secrets will be added

-A new request is required each time an application is enabled for a new repository even if it has already been installed.
+A new request is required each time an application is enabled or a secret is added for a new repository even if it has been done before.

 The request must be approved by at least two TSC and two CommComm members and be open for a minimum of 7 days before landing.